modevol-com/gqloom/website/content/docs/schema/prisma.md

 ## Resolver Factory

 `@gqloom/prisma` provides the `PrismaResolverFactory` to help you create resolver factories.
 With the resolver factory, you can quickly define common queries, mutations, and fields.
-The resolver factory also pre - defines the input types for common operation inputs.
+The resolver factory also pre-defines the input types for common operation inputs.
 Using the resolver factory can significantly reduce boilerplate code, which is very useful for rapid development.

 ```ts
 import { Post, User } from '@gqloom/prisma/generated'